harrydeboer/carranker/readme.md

 <li>When using Windows: use Powershell for the docker commands and Git Bash for everything else.
 Or prepend Git Bash docker commands with winpty .</li>
 <li>Clone git repository in sitefolder.</li>
-<li>Add a redis.conf and in this file set ’daemonize no’ instead of ’daemonize yes’.
-Comment the line with ’dir /var/lib/redis’.
-Comment the line with ’bind 127.0.0.1 ::1’.</li>
-<li>Add a apache2.conf in the folder config.</li>
-<li>Add a ca certificate named curl-ca-bundle.crt in config.</li>
-<li>Ask site owner for recaptcha key, secret and fixer api key.</li>
+<li>Ask site owner for recaptcha key, recaptcha secret and fixer api key.</li>
 <li>Cp .env.example to .env file in sitefolder folder and fill in the blanks.
 REDIS_HOST and DB_HOST have to belong to the same subnet as the network in docker-compose.yml.</li>
 <li>Execute the command ’docker-compose build’</li>